ROF Leeds: Privatisation of Royal Ordnance

 The problems associated with ROF Leeds were solved when Royal Ordnance agreed the sale of the factory and intellectual property rights of the Challenger tanks to Vickers plc on 4 October 1986, the final agreement was signed on 31 March 1987 valuing ROF Leeds at £15.2 million.
 Vickers became Alvis Vickers and, in 2004, became part of BAE Systems, and the Leeds factory was closed.
 The relationship with the MOD was resolved by certain guarantees given to the company by the MOD regarding future procurement strategies.
 The financial position of the company was resolved by a Treasury cash injection and the proceeds of the ROF Leeds sale.
 The liabilities were with regard to a sub-contract for a missile systems between British Aerospace (BAe) and an MOD research establishment transferred to Royal Ordnance on Incorporation; BAe and the MOD reached agreement in February 1987.

 Bids for Royal Ordnance plc were invited in October 1986, resulting in six offers.
 These were eventually reduced to two; one from British Aerospace and one from Guest, Keen & Nettlefolds (GKN).
 The £188.5 million GBP BAe offer was accepted, and the sale was completed on 22 April 1987.

 Closure

 ROF Leeds was closed in 2004 and the land was sold for housing.
 Following the closure and subsequent demolition of the site, very few physical remnants of the factory remain.
 The Barnbow Social Club, located on the eastern edge of the former site, is now believed to be the last remaining original building associated with the Barnbow munitions and tank factory.
-Originally opened in 1951 as a paint store, then a welfare facility for factory workers and their families, the club continues to operate as a community venue.
+Originally opened in 1951 as a paint store, and later becoming a welfare facility for factory workers and their families, the club continues to operate as a community venue.
 It preserves a direct link to the site's industrial and wartime history and will celebrate its 75th anniversary in 2026.